13%: the upskilling number that quietly breaks the agentic AI business case

 the training ground is being demolished

-Deliberate practice — the Anders Ericsson idea that skill comes from effortful, feedback-rich repetition at the edge of your competence — needs somewhere to happen.
+Anders Ericsson's deliberate practice is effortful, feedback-rich repetition at the edge of your competence.
+It needs somewhere to happen.
 For most professions that somewhere has always been the junior rung: the grunt work, the first drafts, the reconciliations, the things you did badly until you did them well.
 AI is eating exactly that rung.

-The entry-level data from the last few weeks is stark.
+The entry-level numbers from the last few weeks all run the same way.

-Unemployment among recent college graduates climbed to 5.7% in late 2025, well above the 4.2% rate for all workers, with nearly 43% of new grads underemployed — and entry-level job postings in the US are down 35% since early 2023, with AI tools absorbing the "grunt work" that traditionally served as the career launchpad for new hires.
+Unemployment among recent college graduates climbed to 5.7% in late 2025, well above the 4.2% rate for all workers.
+Nearly 43% of new grads are underemployed.
+Entry-level job postings in the US are down 35% since early 2023, with AI tools absorbing the "grunt work" that traditionally served as the career launchpad for new hires.

 Firms gain short-term productivity but risk a long-term talent shortage by eliminating the junior training grounds.